rsumner31/PSyclone/doc/dynamo0p3.rst

 * real(r_def), intent(out) :: sumfld
 * type(field_type), intent(in) :: field

-.. note:: When used with distributed memory this Built-in will trigger
+.. note:: When used with distributed memory this built-in will trigger
           the addition of a global sum which may affect the performance and/or scalability of the code.

 Boundary Conditions
 -------------------

-In the Dynamo0.3 API, boundary conditions for a field or LMA operator can be enforced by the algorithm developer by calling the Kernels ``enforce_bc_type`` or ``enforce_operator_bc_type``, respectively.
+In the dynamo0.3 API, boundary conditions for a field or LMA operator can be enforced by the algorithm developer by calling the Kernels ``enforce_bc_type`` or ``enforce_operator_bc_type``, respectively.
 These kernels take a field or operator as input and apply